SageSG/Wifi-Controlled-Robotic-Car/README.md

 ![tc3](https://user-images.githubusercontent.com/73056944/144760571-913002c7-44ad-498d-b298-d9a5cd6cca18.png)

-#### Test Case4: User navigates to customise map page by selecting customise button.
+#### Test Case: User navigates to customise map page by selecting customise button.
 Precondition:
 The map page URL has to be accessible by the user.